Marina225/marina225.github.io/index.md

 5. Run `bundle exec jekyll serve` to build and serve your site
 6. Done!
 Use the [configuration](#configuration) documentation and the example [`_config.yml`](https://github.com/daviddarnes/alembic/blob/master/_config.yml) file to set things like the navigation, contact form and social sharing buttons

-## Customising

-When using Alembic as a theme means you can take advantage of the file overriding method.
-This allows you to overwrite any file in this theme with your own custom file, by matching the file name and path.
-The most common example of this would be if you want to add your own styles or change the core style settings.

-To add your own styles copy the [`styles.scss`](https://github.com/daviddarnes/alembic/blob/master/assets/styles.scss) into your own project with the same file path (`assets/styles.scss`).
-From there you can add your own styles, you can even optionally ignore the theme styles by removing the `@import "alembic";` line.

-If you're looking to set your own colours and fonts you can overwrite them by matching the variable names from the [`_settings.scss`](https://github.com/daviddarnes/alembic/blob/master/_sass/_settings.scss) file in your own `styles.scss`, make sure to state them before the `@import "alembic";` line so they take effect.
-The settings are a mixture of custom variables and settings from [Sassline](https://medium.com/@jakegiltsoff/sassline-v2-0-e424b2881e7e) - follow the link to find out how to configure the typographic settings.